A section of the steel roof of a large steel tank being inspected.

 The drone used was a small, lightweight Elios 2 drone equipped with a high-resolution 4K camera and oblique dust proof lighting system.
 The drone was also equipped with sensors that allowed the drone to orientate and stabilise itself while operating in the GPS denied environment inside the tank.

-For this project the drone team was also accompanies by an API certified tank inspector who could direct the inspection based on what he was seeing "on the ground".
+For this project the drone team was also accompanied by an API certified tank inspector who could direct the inspection based on what he was seeing "on the ground".
 The team gained entry into the tank through a small 50cm access hatch.
-Once inside the tank, the operators orientated themselves using pre-designated references points, in this case a set of three floor-to-ceiling steel stand pipes.
+Once inside the tank, the operators orientated themselves using pre-designated reference points, in this case a set of three floor-to-ceiling steel stand pipes.
 The tank itself had a conical steel roof structure with an internal aluminium floating roof.
 The team found a suitable access hatch in the floating roof that allowed them to see the entire area to be inspected.
-They then deloyed the drone and becgan the process of inspecting the walls and floor of the tank for any signs of corrosion or damage.
+They then deployed the drone and began the process of inspecting the walls and floor of the tank for any signs of corrosion or damage.

 Stand pipe within steel ethanol tank as taken bya drone